Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

 Today the writings of Sir Arthur Conan Doyle are linked with the Strand Magazine, the monthly magazine where most of the Sherlock Holmes stories were published.
 The first story about the consulting detective though would appear not in the Strand but in Beeton’s Christmas Annual of 1887.

 A Study in Scarlet would appear alongside two plays, R. André’s “Food for Powder” and C.J.
-Hamilton’s “The Four-Leaved Shamrock”, in the 168 page magazine; with the magazine sold for 1 shilling.
+Hamilton’s “The Four-Leaved Shamrock”, in the 168 page magazine; with the magazine selling for 1 shilling.
 A Study in Scarlet received favourable, although not sensational, reviews.

 Three years later Holmes and Watson would make their second appearance together, when Sir Arthur Conan Doyle wrote “The Sign of the Four” for Lippincott’s Monthly Magazine.
-National and international fame for Conan Doyle and his creations though only came in 1891 when the short stories started to appear in the Stand Magazine.
+National and international fame for Conan Doyle and his creations came later in 1891 when the short stories started to appear in the Stand Magazine.

 Despite the slow start, A Study in Scarlet is now widely considered to be one of the greatest mystery novels ever written.